aquasecurity/vexhub-crawler/README.md

 ## Registering PURLs

-VEX Hub maintains [a list of PURLs](./crawler.yaml) for discovering VEX documents.
+VEX Hub Crawler maintains [a list of PURLs](./crawler.yaml) for discovering VEX documents.
 The PURL definition file format is as follows:

 ```yaml